 1. Make Your Bed.
 Seriously.

-I know it doesn’t seem like making the bed does anything to reduce clutter, but bear with me.
+Bear with me.
 When your bed is unmade, your entire bedroom looks like a mess.
-Sure, you can close the door, so you don’t see it, but at the end of a long day, you’re faced with a disheveled bedroom that reinforces the fear you can’t get your home under control.
+Sure, you can close the door so you don’t see it.
+But, at the end of a long day, you’re left with a disheveled bedroom that reinforces the fear you can’t get your home under control.

-I’ve written before about how making your bed can change your life, and that’s particularly true when you’re committing to reducing clutter throughout your home.
+I’ve written before about how making your bed can change your life — that’s particularly true when you’re committing to reducing clutter throughout your home.
 Starting your day by making your bed sets your intention to be a tidy person.
 It only takes two or three minutes.
 Don’t skip it.

-That clean bathroom counter breaks the clutter blindness we sometimes develop.
-Soon, your brain will start reminding you of other things you should put away after use, like the oven mitts you wore while cooking, or the coat you tossed on the dining table when you got home from work.
+A clean bathroom counter breaks the clutter blindness we sometimes develop.
+Soon, your brain will start reminding you of other things you should put away after using them — like the oven mitts you wore while cooking, or the coat you tossed on the dining table when you got home from work.

 3. Keep the Kitchen Sink Empty at ALL Times

 You will never, ever have a clutter-free kitchen if your sink is continuously full of dirty dishes.
 Why?
-Because the next time someone uses a glass or a plate, they’re going to set it on the kitchen counter since there’s nowhere else for it to go.
+Because the next time someone uses a plate, they’re going to set it on the kitchen counter since there’s nowhere else for it to go.

-Keeping the kitchen sink empty also sends a message to family members that it’s not their dumping ground.
-No one feels sorry about adding more thing to a pile.
+No one feels sorry about adding one more thing to a pile.
 Enforcing an empty kitchen sink rule means everyone must deal with their dirty dishes right away, leaving you less work to do.